kevtool/shipAI/notes.md

+September 10 update:
+Reorganized code to make it more generalized and usable.
+BUG: when pygame is run, the first iteration of the game has delayed times for pipe entries, which causes the first iteration to always have a higher score.

+________
+#### Summary

 The first part of the project is to build the game itself.
 In the game, the player simply controls the ship to go up or down, and let it fly through the pipes without colliding.
 The ship dies if it collides with the pipes.
 The player generates score as long as the ship is alive.
 I wrote the game on pygame which allows me to directly take the game info and score into the AI as input.

 The AI is a genetic algorithm that generates many weights and biases for the neural network system, then choose the best performing sets of weights and biases to continue with.
 For the neural network, I chose to feed it 4 inputs: the player's y position (1 input), and the x and y positions of the nearest pair of pipes (3 inputs).
 If the output of the neural network is positive, the brain the commands the ship to fly upwards, and if the output is negative, the brain commands the ship to fly downwards.
 I figured that since the output is only going to be positive or negative, and that determines the action of the AI, there's no need to do logistic regression in the last layer.
 Whether or not this works remains to be seen.